 A Daily Accommodation Payment, or a combination of both.

-An Extra Service Fee, for residents who opt for a higher level of hotel style accommodation and service.
+An Extra Service Fee (Platinum Service), for residents who opt for a higher level of hotel style accommodation and service.

 A Means Tested Care Fee You only pay this if your assets exceed an amount set by the government.

 Complete an Application for Permanent Entry into an Aged Care Home.
 Photocopy, sign, send, or take (if not already provided) with the photocopied ACAT assessment to your facility of choice.